MicrosoftDocs/Hololens/hololens/hololens2-maintenance.md

 ## What are the general cleaning instructions for HoloLens 2 devices?

 > [!VIDEO https://channel9.msdn.com/Shows/Docs-Mixed-Reality/HoloLens-2-Use-and-Care/player]
-## What are the general cleaning instructions for HoloLens 2 devices?

 <!-- <iframe src="https://channel9.msdn.com/Shows/Docs-Mixed-Reality/HoloLens-2-Use-and-Care/player" width="960" height="540" allowFullScreen frameBorder="0" title="HoloLens 2 Use and Care - Microsoft Channel 9 Video"></iframe> -->

 **To clean the device**